EHeav/Calculator-App/README.md

 # Calculator-App
-This is a learning application utilizing the youtube video located at "https://www.youtube.com/watch?v=sBJmRD7kNTk&amp;t=585s" this is NOT completely original work and is used for learning purposes only
+This is a learning application utilizing the youtube video located at "https://www.youtube.com/watch?v=sBJmRD7kNTk&amp;t=585s" this code is followed from the video with added embelishments within the design and functionality of the calculator.

-I added some new colors and functionalities to the origional design.

 Future:
     - add auto clear when clicking a number after hitting equals